py-pa/django-minio-storage/docs/usage.md

   `MINIO_STORAGE_MEDIA_URL` should contain the full base url including the bucket name without a trailing slash.
-Please not that when using presigned URLs, the URL itself is a part of the calculated signature so be careful with how `MINIO_STORAGE_MEDIA_URL` is used, normally it doest have to be set at all.
+Please not that when using presigned URLs, the URL itself is a part of the calculated signature so be careful with how `MINIO_STORAGE_MEDIA_URL` is used, normally it should not have to be set at all.

-- `MINIO_STORAGE_STATIC_URL`: the base URL for generating urls to objects from `MinioStaticStorage`.
+- `MINIO_STORAGE_STATIC_URL`: the base URL for generating URLs to objects from `MinioStaticStorage`.
 When not specified or set to `None` it's value will be combined from `MINIO_STORAGE_ENDPOINT` and `MINIO_STORAGE_STATIC_BUCKET_NAME`. `MINIO_STORAGE_STATIC_URL` should contain the full base url including the bucket name without a trailing slash.
-Please not that when using presigned URLs, the URL itself is a part of the calculated signature so be careful with how `MINIO_STORAGE_STATIC_URL` is used, normally it doest have to be set at all.
+Please not that when using presigned URLs, the URL itself is a part of the calculated signature so be careful with how `MINIO_STORAGE_STATIC_URL` is used, normally it should not have to be set at all.

 - `MINIO_STORAGE_MEDIA_USE_PRESIGNED`: Determines if the media file URLs should be pre-signed (default: `False`)